-Cluster headache is a rare headache disorder characterised by recurring bouts of excruciating pain on one side of the head.
+Cluster headache is a rare headache disorder characterised by recurring bouts of excruciating headaches on one side of the head.

 It has been described as one of the most painful conditions known to man.
-The intense pain is often reported to give rise to suicidal thoughts, giving rise to the term ‘suicide headache’.
+The intense pain is often reported to give rise to suicidal thoughts, giving rise to the name "suicide headache".

-Most patients have episodic cluster headache, characterised by bouts (or “clusters”) of headache that last from four to 12 weeks.
-The patient will typically then have a headache free period of several months or even years before the onset of another cluster.
-Around one fifth of patients do not have the pain free intervals and are said to have chronic cluster headache.
+Most patients have 'episodic' cluster headache, characterised by 'clusters' of headache that last from four to 12 weeks.
+The patient will typically then have a headache-free period of several months or even years before the onset of another cluster.
+Around one fifth of patients do not have the pain free intervals and are said to have 'chronic' cluster headache.

 During the bouts of headache, the frequency of attacks may vary from one attack every few days to multiple attacks per day.
 Each attack may range from 15 minutes to several hours.